-When a muscle is contracted, some of the muscle fibers contract, while some remain at rest.
+Some of the muscle fibers contract when a muscle is contracted, while some remain at rest.
 Similarly, when a muscle is stretched, some of the muscle fibers lengthen, while some remain at rest.
 During an isometric contraction, some of the resting fibers that are not engaged in the stretch are being pulled upon from both ends by the muscles that are contracting.
 The result is that some of those resting fibers also stretch.

 Some of the muscle fibers that are already stretched before the contraction, if the contraction is held long enough, those fibers will overcome the stretch reflex and trigger a lengthening reaction, which inhibits the stretched fibers from contracting.
 The end result is increased flexibility beyond the typical results of a passive stretch.